Renscq/riboParser/README.md

 ## 3. Demo project

-In order to demonstrate the analysis process and usage of RiboParser, RNA-seq and Ribo-seq data from dataset GSE67387 are used as examples here.
+In order to introduce the analysis process and usage of RiboParser, RNA-seq and Ribo-seq data from dataset GSE67387 are used as examples here.

 ```shell
 # dataset